 If you’re in the market for a new cat food bowl, it can be hard to sort through all the options, but there are a few things you should consider when buying.
 One of the most important aspects of a cat food bowl is the height of the bowl.

-Elevated food bowls can help promote a healthy eating posture to ensure proper digestion, and they can also make it easier for older cats with back problems to eat without leaning over as far.
-However, lower bowls can make it easier for kittens to reach their food without putting their paws on the bowl and tipping it over.
+Elevated cat food bowls can help promote a healthy eating posture to ensure proper digestion, and they can also make it easier for older cats with back problems to eat without leaning over as far.
+However, lower bowls can make it easier for kittens to reach their food without putting their paws on the raised bowl itself and tipping it over.

 If you’re a pet parent to some messy eaters, you may want to consider a cat food bowl with a feeding mat.
 Whether they’re made of silicone or another synthetic material, feeding mats and trays can help catch fallen food and prevent spills from trailing onto the floor.